x-senpai-x/Ream-ZKVM-Benchmarks/Beacon-Harness/README.md

 ### Running Benchmarks

-You can run benchmarks using either RISC Zero or SP1 as the zkVM backend.
+You can run benchmarks using RISC Zero, SP1, or ZISK as the zkVM backend.

 #### Run All Benchmarks